enkidevs/curriculum/javascript/javascript-playground-questions/sum-and-product-of-two-arrays/README.md

-name: Sum and Product of two Arrays
+name: Sum and Product of Two Arrays

 description: Create a program to sum and multiply array  values.